khush3/website_files/content/home/extracurricular.md

   date_start = "2019-07-01"
   date_end = ""
   description = """
-- IvLabs is the Robotics and Innovation Society run by the students of VNIT. [[Pictures]](https://photos.app.goo.gl/mnbcByK96y1VPs5W9)
+- Led the council responsible for managing the technical society and decision-making for its improvement.
-- Led the council responsible for managing the Society and I am involved in the decision-making process of several initiatives during the tenure of the council. """
+- Organized open house to facilitate exchange of information across the institute. [[Pictures]](https://photos.app.goo.gl/mnbcByK96y1VPs5W9)"""

 [[experience]]
   title = "Delegate"